b005t3r/MacOSFullScreenANE/README.md

 --------------

 Special thanks to @kukulski (https://github.com/kukulski) for providing an example projects for all of this!
 Special thanks to Jamie from Simplest Ways (http://www.simplestways.com) for the Yosemite bug workaround!
+Special thanks to @kernelex (https://github.com/kernelex) for the 64-bit version of this ANE!